-Credit for the PGDipTeReo and the BA(Hons) in Te Reo Maori
+6. Credit for the Postgraduate Diploma in Te Reo Maori and the BA(Hons) in Te Reo Maori

-A candidate who has completed either a BA(Hons) in Te Reo Maori with at least a B+ average or a Postgraduate Diploma in Te Reo Maori with Merit or Distinction, may complete a Master of Te Reo Maori with a further four courses from the Schedule for this degree provided that they comply with the time limits specified in Regulation 4 and complete the requirements for MAOR 590, or, MAOR 591 and MAOR 592.
+A candidate who has completed either a BA(Hons) in Te Reo Maori with at least a B+ average or a Postgraduate Diploma in Te Reo Maori or Merit or Distinction, may complete a Master of Te Reo Maori with a further four courses from the Schedule for this degree provided that they comply with the time limits specified in Regulation 4 and complete the requirements for MAOR 590, or, MAOR 591 and MAOR 592.

-7. Award of the PGDipTeReo instead of the MTeReo

-A candidate for the Degree of Master of Te Reo Maori may, after completing 1.0 EFTS (120 points) elect to take a Postgraduate Diploma in Te Reo Maori instead of continuing with the Masters degree.
+7. Award of the Postgraduate Diploma in Te Reo instead of the Master of Te Reo Maori may, after completing 1.0 EFTS (120 points) elect to take a Postgraduate Diploma in Te Reo Maori instead of continuing with the Masters degree.